nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_collections.md

 ## Sized or Pair-wise functions

-Any function in this category with `Sized` occuring in its name must be initialized with a sizing function as an argument.
+Any function in this category with `Sized` occurring in its name must be initialized with a sizing function as an argument.
 For example, `ListSized(Mod(5),NumberNameToString())` will create a list which is sized by the first function -- a list between 0 and 4 elements in this case.
 With an input value of `3L`, the resulting List will contain 3 elements.
 With an input of `7L`, it will contain 2